morkeltry/cross-contract-calls/README.md

 opens the React app in the browser.

 #### Troubleshooting
-If the app chokes on on network constants being undefined, check that your `network` in `truffle-config.js` (if set) and `providerUrl` in `app/src/Web3/adminPanel.js` match your ganache URL.
+If the app chokes on on network constants being undefined, check that your `network` in `truffle-config.js` (if set) and `providerUrl` in `app/src/Web3/adminPanel.js` match your ganache URL (which is running, right?
+You do have a blockchain running?)
-Alternatively, this may be a migration problem (eg due to async errors) which can fail silently.
+Alternatively, this may be a migration problem (eg due to async errors) which can fail silently during migration or remigration.
+Look in the console for whether all, or only some, artifacts are missing the correct network.
 After fixing any possbile problems, make sure to use ```truffle migrate --reset``` to explicitly rebuild.